ACTC-DS Performance Sites

 Dr. Apostolova’s research focuses on the early symptomatic and presymptomatic stages of Alzheimer’s disease and on the development and validation of sensitive imaging and genetic biomarkers for Alzheimer’s disease and other dementing disorders.
 Dr. Apostolova is the Principal Investigator of the Longitudinal Early-Onset Alzheimer’s Disease Study (LEADS) – a multisite national consortium focused on early-onset AD, a rare form of Alzheimer’s that affects middle-aged individuals.

-Dr. Karlsson has board certifications in both general psychiatry and child and adolescent psychiatry.
-Her clinical and research focus is in the treatment of individuals with autism, developmental disorders and other neuropsychiatric conditions throughout the lifespan.
-She is the founder and director of the Down Syndrome Psychiatric Specialty Clinic at the IU Neurosciences Center, serving both children and adults, with a specific focus on regression and catatonia in Down Syndrome.
+Dr. Fodstad is a licensed clinical psychologist and board-certified doctoral-level behavior analyst.
+Her clinical and research focus in on the assessment and treatment co-occurring neuropsychiatric conditions in individuals with autism, intellectual disability, and other developmental disorders.
+She is the Director of the multidisciplinary Down Syndrome Lifespan Psychiatry Clinic at the Indiana University Health Neurosciences Center, serving both children and adults, with a specific focus developmental regression and catatonia.

 Dr. Strydom’s research focuses on mental disorders in adults with neurodevelopmental conditions, including Down syndrome and other genetic disorders.